Minijump/real-estate-price-prediction/README.md

 # Model
 This part is divided in 3 different file:
 * __create_csv__, this file will take the csv containing the data we scrapped and create a new csv file that will be used to train and test our model
-* __model__, is a file containing my tests on the differents model, hyperparametters, ...
+* __model__, is a file containing my tests on the differents model, hyperparametters, ... (do not run it, it takes time)
 * __model_opti__, this file is the model I used.

 I used xgboost as regressor model and I got an efficiency of about 76-78%.
 Here are some visualisations of my results: